apache/cordova-docs/docs/en/edge/guide/platforms/ios/devel.md

 Interface.
 For example, you need to use shell tools when deploying a custom Cordova WebView alongside native components.
-Before using either development path, you must first configure the SDK environment as described in the iOS Installation Guide.
+Before using either development path, you must first configure the SDK environment as described in the iOS Platform Guide.
 These tools rely upon Xcode's command-line tools such as `xcode-select` and `xcodebuild`.

 To enable shell tools for iOS, download Cordova from